 Keds combine the look of an original sneaker with the practicality of a baby walking shoe—with great results.
 A memory foam sole makes them comfortable enough for all-day wear, while the lace-up closure ensures a snug fit.
 Plus, the cushy padded collar and rubber tread sole allow for natural movements as your munchkin explores their world.
 Better yet, this pair is APMA approved to boot.
 Looking for something with a little extra sparkle?
 Check out the Keds x Kate Spade collection.

 Is your kiddo really on the go?
-These Nike baby walking shoes (or should we say running shoes?) are ultra-flexible with a stretchy upper sole and a padded heel to promote natural movement in a comfy way.
+Then these Nike baby walking shoes (or should we say running shoes?) are a must-have.
+We love how they’re ultra-flexible with a stretchy upper sole and a padded heel to promote natural movement in a comfy way.
 Better yet, this design has an extra-wide opening for little feet to slip into and adjustable criss-cross straps to keep them securely in place.

 Traditional Buster Brown baby walking shoes were designed to be tough enough to last any energetic kiddo for an entire year.
 Although the Brown Shoe Company no longer offers the classic style baby walking shoe, these leather brogues from Angel Shoes are a great choice.
 The lace-up design, complete with classic perforated detailing, is made with comfort and longevity in mind.
 Plus, the round-toe style allows plenty of room for wiggly toes.

-Once your kid has found their balance and stride, you may want to invest in some outdoor baby walking shoes.
+Once your kid has found their balance and stride (or discovered the joys of puddle jumping), you may want to invest in some outdoor baby walking shoes.
 Geox footwear is as durable as they come, and this pair will keep little feet dry and warm during strolls outside.
-The high-top shoe has a waterproof upper, a flexible treaded sole and a cozy wool lining for added insulation.
+The retro-inspired shoe has a waterproof upper, an antibacterial footbed and a flexible treaded sole.
 Plus, they’re easy to put on and fasten, thanks to a single Velcro strap.